Trudeau’s support holds after apology for wearing brownface

-“I hurt people who in many cases consider me an ally,” Trudeau told a news conference Friday.
+“I hurt people who in many cases consider me an ally,” Trudeau told a news conference.
 “I let a lot of people down.”

 Trudeau, 47, is seeking a second term as prime minister in an Oct.
 21 election.
 His leading opponent, Andrew Scheer of the Conservative Party, has assailed him as “not fit to govern” because of the revelations.
 But key figures in the prime minister’s Liberal Party have stuck by him, including Foreign Minister Chrystia Freeland, who would be a favorite to replace Trudeau as Liberal leader if he lost the election.